Treatments for Cervical Disc Disease: Frequently Asked Questions

 Is It Safe to Use Over-the-Counter Painkillers?

 Although over-the-counter painkillers are generally safe, use them with caution and only under your doctor's guidance.
 Taking excessive amounts of acetaminophen can damage the liver, even at the recommended dose.
 If taken with alcohol, acetaminophen can damage the kidneys as well as the liver, so avoid all alcohol.
-NSAIDs also can have side effects, such as gastrointestinal bleeding, ulcers, and liver and kidney damage, especially when used for long periods of time.
+NSAIDs can increase your risk of heart attack or stroke and have other potential side effects such as gastrointestinal bleeding, ulcers, and liver and kidney damage, especially when used for long periods of time.
 Read the package directions carefully and don't take any more than the label suggests and your doctor recommends.
 Avoid alcohol use if you are taking NSAIDs because it can increase the risks of liver problems.

 Could I Become Addicted to Prescription Painkillers?